 Delay

 Delay VST plugins are masters of echo, repeating sounds at diverse intervals and decay rates.
-They add layers of depth and complexity, giving your tracks an intriguing sonic dimension.
+They add depth and complexity, giving your tracks an intriguing sonic dimension.

 Compressor